 If It Is Not Discovered And Treated Early Enough It Can Lead To Limb Loss, Stroke And Death

 Arterial disease is on the rise in the United States.
-More and more people are losing their lives to a deadly arterial disease.
+More and more people are losing their limbs and lives to a deadly arterial disease.

 Over 130,000 Americans die from stroke every year where the majority of deaths were related to Carotid Artery Disease.